Nevada's 4th Senate district: 2012

 In 2012, incumbent Steven Horsford successfully ran for Nevada's 4th congressional district, leaving the 4th Senate district vacant.
 Three Democrats ran to succeed him: Assemblyman Kelvin Atkinson, businesswoman Katherine Duncan, and parole officer supervisor David Wallace.
 Atkinson, who was endorsed by the Senate Democratic Caucus, highlighted his own experience, while Duncan noted that Atkinson had to move into the district to run and argued that she knew the community better.
 Wallace, meanwhile, died of a heart attack a month before the primary, but still appeared on the ballot.
 Atkinson won the June 12 primary with nearly 70% of the vote.

 In the general election, Atkinson faced caretaker and political newcomer Linda West Myers.
 Atkinson argued that his experience would provide "consistency," while West Myers attacked Atkinson for simultaneously receiving a salary from both the legislature and Clark County after he was fired in 2003.
 Atkinson nevertheless won with nearly 80% of the vote in the heavily-Democratic district.

-Federal and statewide results in District 4
+Federal and statewide results

 History

 The 4th district was created during the reapportionment of the districts in 2011 after the 2010 Census was held.
 The new districts went into effect on January 1, 2012 for filing for office and nominating and electing senators.
 It became effective for all other purposes on November 7 – the day after Election Day, when the new senator terms began.
 The borders of District 4 are defined in the Nevada Revised Statutes using census tracts, block groups, and blocks.
 In the 1960s, the 4th district was a multi-member constituency that covered the entirety of Clark County.
 Since the 1970 census, it has been based around the Las Vegas Historic West Side and southern North Las Vegas.